genesiscommunitysuccess/docs/versioned_docs/version-2022.4/04_web/05_micro-front-ends/05_foundation-login/05_foundation-login.md

 ### SSO

-SSO allows the `Login` micro front-end to work with your company's existing authentication system, enabling users to have a single set of credentials - including those built on the Genesis low-code platform.
+SSO functionality allows the `Login` micro front-end to work with your company's existing authentication system, enabling them to have a single set of credentials - including those built on the Genesis low-code platform.
 Genesis supports SSO with both JWT and SAML.

-Setting up SSO is primarily [a back-end task](../../../03_server/05_access-control/04_sso_authentication.md); however, there is a small amount of configuration covered in [the customisation part of this documentation](#enable-sso).
+Setting up SSO is primarily [a back-end task] and it depends on whether you use [JWT](../../../server/access-control/sso-jwt/), (SAML)(../../../server/access-control/sso-saml/), or [OIDC](../../../server/access-control/sso-jwt/).

+However, we cover a small amount of configuration in the [customisation](#enable-sso) part of this documentation.

 :::noteInfo
 The standard process of SSO is that the SSO authentication provider flow is opened via a redirect in the current page.
 However, many authentication providers block their system when running in an iframe to prevent [clickjacking attacks](https://owasp.org/www-community/attacks/Clickjacking).
 Because of this, if the `Login` micro front-end detects that it is running in an iframe, it opens up the authentication provider in a popup instead.